 How much filling?
 That's up to you!
 I find that 2 teaspoons are enough for me, but I have friends who pile one or two tablespoons.
 So let your sweet tooth decide.

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the right temperatures, equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

-- Pumpkin: fresh or canned puree, both work.
+- Pumpkin: fresh or canned puree; both work.
 You can also use butternut squash puree.

 - Batter: you can keep it refrigerated for up to a day (well covered) before baking the cookies.
 They will turn out perfect.